macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 74: November 24, 2018

+**Today's Progress**: #R3D74 Did a job intervies today.
+The interview went well but I didn't get the job because we disagreed in the salary department.
+Today's JS kata: "Milk and Cookies for Santa", "SantaClausable Interface" & "Boiled Eggs" #Codewars #100DaysOfCode #javascript.

 ## Day 73: November 23, 2018

-**Today's Progress**: #R3D73 Did a job intervies today.
+**Today's Progress**: #R3D73 Did a job interview today.
 The interview went well but I didn't get the job because we disagreed in the salary department.
 Today's JS kata: "Milk and Cookies for Santa", "SantaClausable Interface" & "Boiled Eggs" #Codewars #100DaysOfCode #javascript.

 **Thoughts:** Rank 2,430 @ Codewars - 1 hours of study